Family Ski Holidays France

 Choosing the best options for family ski holidays

 Val Thorens is a large resort that offers excellent ski possibilities for all types of groups but not all the residences in the resort would be ideal for families due to the facilities on offer.
 La Rosière is also an excellent family resort and very popular with our clients and all the accommodation is suitable for families.
-With this in mind, do give the team a call on 023 9289 0960 and we can help advise you on both the resort and accommodation options available to you and your family.

 Remember: If your children are of school age then school holiday availability in the popular family resorts get booked up early, so it is worth bearing that in mind if you want to guarantee a specific resort or residence.